top of page

 I hope your greatest takeaway from these 10 articles is the wealth of information available beyond an obituary.
 Newspapers can also point you toward other genealogical records with the added bonus of helping you know exactly when, where, and who is involved in those records.

 Good luck with your research.
-Please let me know what you find or what additional questions you may have.
-Leaving comments helps YouTube know other genealogists need to know this information.
-Plus, it helps me know what content to make next.
+Please let me know what you find or if you have additional questions.
+Leaving comments helps YouTube know that other genealogists need this information, and it also helps me know what content to make next.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.